otavioschwanck/fzf-lua-explorer.nvim/README.md

 - **Keyboard-driven**: All operations accessible via customizable shortcuts
 - **Instant preview**: Built-in file preview support
 - **Smart navigation**: Opens in current file directory with `../` for quick parent access
+- **Project-wide folder search**: Use `Ctrl+F` to instantly search and jump to any folder in your entire project tree

 ### 📁 **Comprehensive File Management**
 - **Multi-file operations**: Select multiple files with `Tab` for batch operations